 + Sturdy aluminium frame

-+ Excellent after sales support from FDS.
++ After sales support from FDS.

 + EM1 switches have a satisfying click and have a high quality feel.

-+ Items protected and packaged well on receipt.
++ Items protected and packaged well

 – No setup manual; however personal support by e-mail and telephone is provided by Mr Peter and Steve Cos